baltaazr/e-commerce/README.md

 # E-Commerce

-This is an e-commerce website I built using React, Redux and Firebase.
+A simple e-commerce website I built using React, Redux and Firebase.

 You can run it using `npm start`